 The works Dall-e generates are almost perfect, and yet she generates strangely disturbing outputs in response to seemingly innocuous keywords.
 It begs the question, is this the toy we would give our children?

-And yet – our relationship to our own image is ambivalent: Selfies bear witness to the fact that we were at grandma’s birthday or on the Eiffel Tower, and at the same time we can manipulate our portrait photo beyond recognition with just one click.
-The technical possibilities are endless and are becoming more and more perfect thanks to Deep Learning and thus AI-supported applications.
+And yet – our relationship to our own image is ambivalent: selfies bear witness to the fact that we were at grandma’s birthday, and at the same time we can manipulate our portrait photo beyond recognition with a single click.
+The technical possibilities are endless and are becoming more and more perfect thanks to AI-supported applications.

 In this work, we are confronted with an old photo that has been “brought to life” with the help of artificial intelligence.
 Does the girl seem authentic?
 Do we feel closer to her?
 Is the illusion convincing?
 What becomes of faulty memory when it gives way to artificial vividness?

 Doesn’t this illusion rather contribute to forgetting the last remnants of the memory of the real person?

 And would “Paula” have liked what we do with her memory?

 Would you consider bringing a photo of a deceased loved one to “life” using an AI application?
 Yes? / No?